ELR Software Pty Ltd

 104 new tasks have been added to "Reading and Spelling - Diphthong Vowel Sounds".
 These additions are a continuation of the changes begun in January where we added 3 levels of difficulty in the Vowel Sound sections.
 This month the new tasks provide level 3 words (ie multisyllabic words) in the "Diphthong Vowel Sounds".
 The models used are Word Search, LookThenCover, SmileyMan, and ConnectWords.
 The models work well together to introduce and practice spelling patterns.
 Introduce the pattern using LookThenCover then practice recalling the spelling with SmileyMan, and provide repetition in a fun way using the WordSearch and ConnectWords models.

-Now, as long as suitable words could be found, all the different spelling choices for short, long and diphthong vowel sounds have three levels of difficulty available.
+Now, as long as suitable words exist, all the different spelling choices for short, long and diphthong vowel sounds have three levels of difficulty available.
 Level 1 words are predominantly consonant-vowel-consonant words.
 Level 2 words contain consonant digraphs and silent letters, and level 3 words are multisyllabic.
 Further tasks targeting discrimination between the different spellings for each vowel sound will be added soon.

 We have also made a small change to the listing of topics in "Reading and Spelling" so that all sections relating to "vowel sounds" are grouped together at the top of the list.
 This change will hopefully make the classifications in this section a little clearer.